swhalley/TheLauraProject/README.md

 Once the server is running, hit the index file here - http://localhost:9080/contactRest/

+If modifying the application; after the server is up and running, simple rebuild the war and websphere will automatically redeploy the jar from the /build/libs directory.
+The docker compose file has a volume mapped internally to the docker image so any changes to the war file will automatically be picked up.
+Simply running ```gradle war``` again is enough to trigger the redeploy

 ### Additional Help
 See Docker log files ```docker-compose logs```